 A Phased Approach

-For several decades, Eugene and Springfield have shared a common comprehensive plan - the Eugene-Springfield Metropolitan Area General Plan (Metro Plan).
-The Envision Eugene Comprehensive Plan (downloadable PDF) replaces regional policies in the Metro Plan with new policies that are specific to Eugene.
 Because of the resource-intensive nature of moving from one comprehensive plan structure to another, the plan will be developed in phases.
-Adopted in 2017, the first phase includes all elements that were essential to establishing the urban growth boundary (UGB).
-The next phase will address Eugene-specific issues, such as livability and resiliency.
-Until this next phase is completed, Eugene will continue to use the Metro Plan policies related to those issues.
+Adopted in 2017, the first phase includes elements that were essential to establishing the UGB.
+Until this next phase is completed, Eugene will continue to use the Metro Plan policies related to the remaining elements.

 Phase 2: Finishing What We Started